 Admission to Program

-All students interested in applying directly for Computer Science BS/MS pathway must apply online by the stated deadline: https://cs.uga.edu/pathways-application.
+All students interested in applying directly for Computer Science BS/MS pathway must apply on Athena and online by the stated deadline: https://computing.uga.edu/double-dawgs-program.

 Curriculum